scssyworks/argon-calendar/README.md

     wrapTarget: false, // True for input types.
 Wrap existing target and place calendar inside the wrapping element. [optional]
     numberOfCalendars: 2, // Default: 1.
 Number of months to be shown. [optional]
     rangeSelection: false, // Default: false.
 If "true" then range selection is enabled. [optional]
+    defaultEvents: true, // Default: true.
+Enables date selection events.
+You can turn this off if you want to implement those events yourself. [optional]
     showHeader: true, // Enable calendar header. [optional]
     showFooter: true, // Enable calendar footer. [optional] calendarWrap() { ... }, // To wrap current input element.
 Works only for "input" as a target. [optional]